the-turing-game/the-source-and-comments/README.md

 Good to know (all the bold and italic highlighting is mine).
 If you, Mr. Turing didn't want to investigate your own game in 1950 - we will do it for you in 2024... if you don't mind.

-In order to make it useful for this day and age I'm going to distill the definition of the game.
+In order to make it useful for this day and age I'm going to extract the essense of the problem of deception of men by machines and formulate it as a set of rules of a game.
 It will require a bit of an [analysis](https://github.com/the-turing-game/the-analysis).
 If you are interested in reading my argumentaion and explanations you are welcome to read it there.<br>
-If you just want to get to the final definition and description of my version of the game - go directly to
+If you just want to get to the final definition and description of my version of the new game - go directly to
 [**The Game of Turing**](https://github.com/the-turing-game/the-game-of-turing).
-You can call it a different name if you want (I heard versions like "The game with super-intelligence", or "cooperation-deception game"), but and from now on I will call it "The Game of Turing" after the inventor of its initial version.
+You can call it a different name if you want (I heard versions like "The game with super-intelligence", or "cooperation-deception game"), but from now on I will call it "The Game of Turing" after the inventor of its initial version.